cosmic-frey/Tamaghosty/README.md

 Introducing Tamaghosty!
 Having grown up (and been resurrected), you now know that caring for each other is just as important.

 ## Demo Video:
+Below is my three minute demo video for the Kiroween Hackathon submission.
+I have also included Feature Stills below App Features.
 ## Inspiration:
 I was inspired to create this project after reading through the Kiroween Hackathon Submission guidelines.
 As this was my first Hackathon (and first solo Hackathon) I wanted to make sure that I fully understood the entry and judging criteria.